E4 Doctoral Training Partnership

 3. Shortlisting Panels

 After the supervisors have nominated their preferred candidates, the shortlisting panels review and score all the nominated applications against the following criteria: academic ability, scientific skills, wider skills activities, scientific statement and references.
-The widening participation panel has overview of this process and can make additional recommendations.
+The Widening Participation panel has overview of this process and can make additional recommendations.

 4. Interviews

 The top 60-70 applicants* are then invited for an interview which focusses on past research, future research and a wider discussion of science, its purpose and how best to do it.
 The interview is scored completely separately from the written application.
+Any first supervisor can only have a maximum of two candidates interviewed.

 5. Studentships Offers